Train derails in eastern India, killing 7 people

 India's vast railway system is the world's third largest but lacks modern signaling and communication systems.
 Most accidents are blamed on poor maintenance, outdated equipment and human error.

-In 2016, 127 people were killed as 14 coaches of a train derailed in one the worst accidents in Uttar Pradesh state.
+In 2016, 127 people were killed after 14 coaches derailed in Uttar Pradesh state, in one of India's worst train accidents.

 Comments